shapeshed/shapeshed.com/content/posts/smile_youre_on_video.md

-{
-  "title": "Smile You're on Video",
-  "date": "2010-05-20T00:00:00+01:00",
++++
+date = "2010-05-20T00:00:00+01:00"
-  "description": "In a big step for the open web Google open sourced the VP8 video codec yesterday at the I/O conference in San Francisco.", "tags": [
+description = "In a big step for the open web Google open sourced the VP8 video codec yesterday at the I/O conference in San Francisco." tags = ["Google", "HTML5"] title = "Smile You're on Video"

-    "Google",
-    "HTML5"
-  ]
-}
++++

 ## An attempt to solve the video issue